Prismahacker77/SA-eip/README.md

 # whatsmy-EIP
-Detect and describe provisioned EIPs
+Detect and list any provisioned EIPs